 The sad truth is that you’ll never know what that feels like if you continue to be stuck in debt.
 If you’re ready to get serious about paying off your debt and want to pursue refinancing to kick start the process, read on.

-Start by collecting your free credit report and credit score.
+The best place to start is by collecting your free credit report and credit score.
 You need to know this information when the time comes to apply with companies to refinance debt.
 Many companies list their credit score requirements for those looking to refinance debt, so you’ll want to know your information before applying.
 Also, you want to be sure that there are no inaccuracies on your report.

 You can get your free credit report and score in a matter of seconds when you sign-up with Credit Sesame.
 It is 100% free.
 They won’t ask you for your credit card information, and their service is secure thanks to advanced encryption technology.